-Patch Management is most likely ignored among the security topics, but it is an important component of any security plan.
+What is Patch Management?
+The importance of Patch Management is most likely ignored among the security topics, but it is a critical component of any security plan.

 Patch Management is the process of handling all the updates of components within the companies information system.
 These include routers, firewalls, servers, operating systems, anti-viruses, along with much more that could exist within a network.
 It means that someone is doing just that — managing these patches.